 Following the allocation of nursery places the school will retain a waiting list.
 Waiting lists will be kept in order of the oversubscription criteria.
 Places on lists will not be prioritised according to how long a child’s name has been on that list or by the age of the child or by whether the sessions are funded or bought.
 It is possible that a child’s name could go down on a list as well as up.

-If a place is only available for a short period of time, i.e., half a term or less, then the school will discuss with the parent whether it would be in the child’s best interest to attend the nursery/ for such a short period of time before having to find a place at another provider.
+If a place is only available for a short period of time, i.e., half a term or less, then the school will discuss with the parent whether it would be in the child’s best interest to attend the nursery for such a short period of time before having to find a place at another provider.
 Continuity and consistency of care is most important in the early years and having lots of transitions can be disruptive for a child.

 Parents with children that are not due to start within the next two terms, will be asked to complete a Note of Interest for a Nursery Place form at Appendix two and told when they should apply.